 A four-seam fastball has little movement to it.
-While some may perceive it to rise, the four-seam fastball is just a straight pitch.
+While some may perceive it as rising, the four-seam fastball is just a straight pitch.
 You use it when you are trying to stay ahead of a batter.
-It’s a great pitch to use if you are trying to overpower a hitter, or if their swing is slow.
+It’s a great pitch to use if you are trying to overpower a hitter or if their swing is slow.

 One benefit of a four-seam fastball is that it is easy to spot because it has no movement.
 If you are behind in the count and need a strike, this is a great pitch to use.
 A risk with throwing the four-seam fastball is that it has no movement.
 If you place the ball in the center of the strike zone, or a batter’s wheelhouse, you can give up a big hit.

 Throwing a two-seam fastball is simple.
 Again, the mechanics are the same as the four-seamer.
 The difference between the two is the grip.
 In this case, you will hold the ball so that the seams form a “U.” Using your index and middle fingers, you grip the ball on the two seams at the top of the “U.” As you grip the ball, place more pressure with your index finger.
 This will allow for more movement on the pitch.

 The two-seam fastball is a great pitch to use if you are ahead in the count.
 Since the ball will “run” or move, it is best not to use it when you are far behind in the count, as it might run out of the zone.